nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_questionnaireResponse.md

   </tr>
 </table>

-The status of the `questionnaireResponse`.
+The status of the `QuestionnaireResponse`.

 Fixed value of 'completed'